 Pick Your Own Dahlias

-Visit Colour Pop Florals, a family run flower farm growing cut Dahlias & Ranunculus to make your dahlia bouquets from August to September.
+Visit Colour Pop Florals, a family-run flower farm growing cut Dahlias & Ranunculus to make your dahlia bouquets from August to September.
 Pre-booked tickets are required for PYOs.
 Details

 See a lighthouse

 Visit the Lighthouse Conservation Area located at the mouth of the Thames River at Lake St. Clair to see one of the oldest lighthouses on the Great Lakes.
-The lighthouse that was built in early 1800’s was destroyed by fire during the War of 1812.
+The lighthouse that was built in the early 1800’s was destroyed by fire during the War of 1812.
 It was rebuilt in 1818.
 Details

 Get Farm Fresh Food